ElCatta/proyectojap/README.md

 # eMercado eCommerce frontend

-eMercado is a front-end simulation of an eCommerce platform designed to showcase products across various categories.
-It interacts with an API to fetch product data and allows users to filter and sort items based on their preferences.
-The project also features a product detail page, a user login system, and a shopping cart simulation.
+eMercado is a front-end eCommerce simulation that mimics the user experience of an online store.
+It showcases products across various categories, with options to filter by price, category, and item count, and to sort by different criteria.
+Users can view detailed product pages with images, descriptions, and related items.
+The platform includes a simulated user login system, profile management, shopping cart, and a product review system.
+Product data is fetched via a simple API for a realistic browsing experience.

 ## Key Features